AngleProtocol/merkl-docs/mechanisms/types-of-campaign.md

 This anti-DoS (Denial of Service) filter helps maintain the platform's integrity and therefore ensures the continuity of fair distribution of rewards.

-Example on a campaign rewarding LPs on a UniswapV2 pool:
+Example on a campaign rewarding LPs on a Uniswap V2 pool:

 - Campaign Duration: 14 days
-- Total Value Locked of the UniswapV2 Liquidity Pool: \$1,000,000 on Arbitrum
+- Total Value Locked of the Uniswap V2 Liquidity Pool: \$1,000,000 on Arbitrum
 - Merkl Engine Script Frequency: Every 4 hours (6 times per day)

 For this campaign: